DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 The second question translates to a binary classification problem of whether an opportunity is predicted to be realized or not.

+# Problem Identification

+After inteviewing with the local AIESEC committee, we found out that the local committee will be selected yearly and they will usually be composed of the year 2 students.
+When they are making decisions on which opportunity to promote, it will be based on their one year experience in AIESEC.
+Therefore, the machine learning approach is recommended to leverage the 15 years+ data to allow the local committee to make informed data-driven decisions.

 # Dataset
 **Opportunities table**